45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 6 to 10

-California poppy is a beautiful, low-maintenance perennial that’s well-suited for arid climates.
+California poppy is a beautiful, low-maintenance perennial that suits arid climates well.
 These plants thrive in full sun with sandy, well-drained soil.
-They do, however, like some regular moisture, so you may have to water them occasionally if you do not receive regular rainfall.
+They do, however, like some regular moisture, so you may need to water them occasionally if you do not receive regular rainfall.

-The California poppy is a short-lived perennial, but it readily reseeds itself if flowers are not deadheaded.
-The flowers bloom in mid-summer and are quite showy.
-The bright orange-yellow blooms look especially attractive if plants are grown in a large cluster.
+The California poppy is a short-lived perennial, but it readily reseeds itself if you don’t deadhead the flowers.
+The flowers bloom in midsummer and are quite showy.
+The bright orange-yellow blooms look especially attractive when you grow plants in a large cluster.

 Catmint